Getting Started with Outrig

 outrig server

 To stop the server, use Ctrl+C in the terminal where the server is running.
-Note that future versions include launchctrl/systemd support to run the server as a background service.
+Note that future versions will include systemd support to run the server as a background service.

 Adding the SDK

-Here's a simple example of how to use the Outrig SDK in your Go application.
-This uses the default Outrig config which will enable log capture, goroutine monitoring, and runtime stats collection (e.g. memory usage, CPU usage, and basic application info).
+That's it!
+The autoinit package automatically initializes Outrig with sensible defaults, enabling log capture, goroutine monitoring, and runtime stats collection (e.g. memory usage, CPU usage, and basic application info).

-For advanced configuration and usage, see the Go Docs and Config Struct definition.
+For advanced configuration options, see the Go Docs and Config Struct definition.

 Adding watches

 Watches enable real-time monitoring of values in your Go application.
-Outrig provides several methods for adding Watches.
-They are collected automatically every second (except for the TrackValue which is pushed).
+Outrig provides several methods for adding watches through the Watch type.
+Values are collected automatically every second (except for push-based watches).

 Push Values